sudar/bulk-delete/readme.md

 The following are the features that I am thinking of adding to the Plugin, when I get some free time.
 If you have any feature request or want to increase the priority of a particular feature, then let me know.

-- Ability to choose the different sections that should be loaded
 - Bulk Delete by custom post types
 - Bulk Delete posts based on page views
 - Bulk Delete sticky posts